tmpbci/Maxwellator/README.md

 - Yes ! : you can easily control and see all parameters of 4 Maxwell/laser with only one iPad (4*140 parameters !!)
 - Easy midi learn.
 Maxwellator give names to Maxwell functions.
 - It's possible to setup macros or an all show via your favorite midi/DMX/Artnet software.
-- Supports different midi controller : Launchpad mini, Bhoreal, LPD8, Beatstep, DJmp3.
+- Supports different midi controller : Launchpad mini, Bhoreal, LPD8, Beatstep, BCR 2000 and DJmp3.
 - Each supported controller have several layer you can select.
 - Uses Maxwell presets ('patch') files.